hikreschool/phoenix-list/README.md

 **Important: Aside from the previous App Challenges, you will also be using what you've learned from hands-on activities**

-# What You Will Be Using
+# What You Will Be Learning More
 1. UINavigationController
 2. UITableViewController
 3. Table View CustomCells